trapexit/mergerfs/mkdocs/docs/tooling.md

 library is written to always fallback to returning the mergerfs opened file on error.

-While the library was written to account for a number of edgecases there could be some yet accounted for so please report any oddities.
+While the library was written to account for a number of edge cases there could be some yet unaccounted for so please report any oddities.

 Thank you to
 [nohajc](https://github.com/nohajc/mergerfs-io-passthrough) for